taurusilver7/shuffleboard-UI/README.md

 - Refactor the starter template to create a management tool board.

-- Import SASS & uuid to creata mockdata to shuffle the task cards in the board.
+- Import [sass](https://sass-lang.com/) & uuid to creata mockdata for the task cards in the board.

+Import [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd/) to switch the card between sections.

 Google font: [Lato](https://fonts.google.com/specimen/Lato?query=lato)